-Category 4: Upstream transportation and distribution 300,000 mtCO2e (5% of Scope 3)
+Category 4: Upstream transportation and distribution

 The emissions from the transportation of our logs before the final point of sale are included in our category 4 emissions.
 These include the emissions associated with the transportation of all logs (both logs from our forestlands and those sources externally) by our mills, as well as emissions from the transportation of products sent from our mills to our distribution centers (DCs).
 The method of transportation is via heavy-duty truck.